-- (7) Financial assets at fair value through profit or loss - A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortised cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognised and derecognised using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value and recognises the transaction costs in profit or loss.
-The Group subsequently measures the financial assets at fair value, and recognises the gain or loss in profit or loss. - D. The Group recognises the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably. - (8) Financial assets at fair value through other comprehensive income - A. Financial assets at fair value through other comprehensive income comprise equity securities which are not held for trading, and for which the Group has made an irrevocable election at initial recognition to recognise changes in fair value in other comprehensive income.
+- (7) Financial assets at fair value through profit or loss - A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortised cost or fair value through other comprehensive income.

+- B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognised and derecognised using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value and recognises the transaction costs in profit or loss.
+The Group subsequently measures the financial assets at fair value, and recognises the gain or loss in profit or loss. - D. The Group recognises the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably. - (8) Financial assets at fair value through other comprehensive income - A. Financial assets at fair value through other comprehensive income comprise equity securities which are not held for trading, and for which the Group has made an irrevocable election at initial recognition to recognise changes in fair value in other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through other comprehensive income are recognised and derecognised using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value plus transaction costs.
+The Group subsequently measures the financial assets at fair value:

-- B. On a regular way purchase or sale basis, financial assets at fair value through other comprehensive income are recognised and derecognised using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value plus transaction costs.
-The Group subsequently measures the financial assets at fair value: The changes in fair value of equity investments that were recognised in other comprehensive income are reclassified to retained earnings and are not reclassified to profit or loss following the derecognition of the investment.
+The changes in fair value of equity investments that were recognised in other comprehensive income are reclassified to retained earnings and are not reclassified to profit or loss following the derecognition of the investment.

-- (9) Financial assets at amortised cost - A. Financial assets at amortised cost are those that meet all of the following criteria: - (a) The objective of the Group's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortised cost are recognised and derecognised using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value plus transaction costs.
+- D. Dividends are recognised as revenue when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably. - (9) Financial assets at amortised cost - A. Financial assets at amortised cost are those that meet all of the following criteria: - (a) The objective of the Group's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortised cost are recognised and derecognised using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value plus transaction costs.
 Interest income from these financial assets is included in finance income using the effective interest method.
-A gain or loss is recognised in profit or loss when the asset is derecognised or impaired.

-(10) Accounts and notes receivable
+A gain or loss is recognised in profit or loss when the asset is derecognised or impaired. - (10) Accounts and notes receivable - A. Accounts and notes receivable entitle the Group a legal right to receive consideration in exchange for transferred goods or rendered services.

-- A. Accounts and notes receivable entitle the Group a legal right to receive consideration in exchange for transferred goods or rendered services. - B. The short-term accounts and notes receivable without bearing interest are subsequently measured at initial invoice amount as the effect of discounting is immaterial. - (11) Impairment of financial assets
+B. The short-term accounts and notes receivable without bearing interest are subsequently measured at initial invoice amount as the effect of discounting is immaterial.

+(11) Impairment of financial assets